Jesse (biblical figure): Narrative

 According to the Bible, Jesse was the son of Obed and the grandson of Ruth and of Boaz.
 He lived in Bethlehem, in Judah, and was of the Tribe of Judah, he was a farmer, breeder and owner of sheep.
 He was a prominent resident of the town of Bethlehem.
 Jesse is important in Judaism because he was the father of the most famous King of Israel.
 He is important in Christianity, in part because he is in the Old Testament and mentioned in the genealogy of Jesus.
 Later rabbinic traditions name him as one of four ancient Israelites who died without sin, the other three being Benjamin, Chileab and Amram.

-The Book of Samuel states that Jesse had eight sons, naming the first three as Eliab, Abinadab and Shammah, and David as the youngest.
-The Book of Chronicles names seven sons of Jesse—Eliab, Abinadab, Shimea, Nethanel, Raddai, Ozem and David—as well as two daughters, Zeruiah and Abigail.
-Among his grandchildren were the three sons of Zeruiah: Abishai, Joab and Asahel; and Amasa, the son of Abigail.
+The Book of Samuel indicates Jesse had eight sons, naming the first three as Eliab, Abinadab and Shammah, among seven who appeared at a feast as they waited for David, the youngest.
+The Book of Chronicles oddly only names seven sons of Jesse—Eliab, Abinadab, Shimea, Nethanel, Raddai, Ozem and David—as well as two daughters, Zeruiah and Abigail—but later lists an Elihu as a chief of the tribe, though it is unclear whether this is another name for Eliab, the firstborn, or whether this is David's next older brother, one not listed in the earlier genealogy.
+Among Jesse's grandchildren were the three sons of Zeruiah: Abishai, Joab and Asahel; and Amasa, the son of Abigail.

-One day the prophet Samuel came to Bethlehem sent by God, to anoint the next king of Israel.
-Ostensibly, his visit to Bethlehem was to offer a sacrifice to God.
-He used that excuse because he was afraid that King Saul might kill him if he suspected the true reason for his arrival in Bethlehem.
+One day God sent the prophet Samuel to Bethlehem to anoint the next king of Israel.
+Ostensibly, his visit to Bethlehem was to offer a sacrifice; the ruse God provided to get past King Saul's jealous suspicion.
 Samuel offered a sacrifice with Jesse and then went to his house, where he sanctified him and his family.
 The prophet asked Jesse to present his sons.
 When Samuel saw Eliab, Jesse's eldest son, he was impressed by his stature and convinced that he must be God's anointed king, however, God said to Samuel, "Do not consider his appearance or his height, for I have rejected him.
 The Lord does not look at the things man looks at.
-Man look at the outward appearance, but the Lord looks at the heart" (1 Samuel 16:7 NIV).
+Man sees only the outward appearance, but the Lord sees the heart" (1 Samuel 16:7 NIV).
 When Jesse presented his second son, Abinadab, God told Samuel, "The Lord has not chosen this one either" (1 Samuel 16:8 NIV).
 This happened again with his third son, Shammah, then his fourth, fifth, sixth and seventh sons.
 Finally, Samuel inquired of Jesse if he had any other sons.
 Jesse told him that David the youngest was tending the flock.
 The prophet then asked for him to be brought in from tending the sheep.
 Samuel waited, and when he arrived God asked the prophet to anoint David as king over Israel (1 Samuel 16:13).